18F/methods/_methods/Design-hypotheses.md

     *We believe that doing/building/creating [this] for [this user] will result in [this outcome].*
     *We’ll know we’re right when we see [this metric/signal].*

-1. Once you've formulated your hypothesis, consider the following "harm prompt."
-These can help the team think about the potential unintended consequences of your work and the limitations of your knowledge.
+1. Once you've formulated your hypothesis, consider the following harm prompt to help the team think about and guard against potential unintended consequences of your work.

     *But, this could be harmful for [this user] if [this outcome happens].*

-1. Identify a user touchpoint that will allow you to test your hypothesis.
-This could be external marketing, the homepage, a microsite, or something else.
-Build or do the thing, and measure.
-If you learned something unexpected, then create a new hypothesis and change course so you can continue working toward your goals.
+1. Identify a user touchpoint that will allow you to test your hypothesis, such as external marketing, the homepage, a microsite, or something else.
+Test your hypothesis.
+If you learn something unexpected, refine your hypothesis, test again, and continue to work incrementally towards your goals.

 <section class="method--section method--section--additional-resources" markdown="1">